 For more information on Mr. Yañez, see our Directors page HERE

-For more information on Mr. Garza, see our Directors page HERE
+For more information on Mr. Alonzo, see our Directors page HERE

 Your band information lifeline!

 This is a text communication system used by the band directors to communicate important and/or time-sensitive information